ArjanCodes/examples/datetime/OUTLINE.md

 Date and Time objects can be broadly divided into two categories, mainly ‘Aware‘ and ‘Naive‘.
 In simple words, if an object contains the timezone information it is Aware, or else, Naive.

-The aware objects like datetime, date, and time have an additional optional attribute to them, called the tzinfo.
-But tzinfo itself is an abstract class.
-To deal with these, you need to exactly know which methods are needed.
-Handling timezone problems are eased by the pytz module.
-Using this module we can deal with daylight savings time in locations that use it and cross-timezone conversions.
+In Python, objects like datetime have an optional property tzinfo that contains the time zone information.
+By default datetime is timezone naive, so this object isn't set to anything.
+If you want timezone-aware datetimes, you need a module that can deal with all the issues related to timezones that I mentioned earlier.
+In Python, we have the pytz package for this.
+It's not built into python, you have to add it as a dependency.

-Where are these timezones and daylight savings settings coming from, you might wonder?
-Well, basically, all software in the world retrieves that information from a centralized timezone database.
-Which is currently maintained by one guy in California.
-It's a fascinating story, I don't have time to dive into it in this video, but there's a link in the description to an article on Medium that covers this story.
+You might wonder where all these timezone and daylight savings settings come from.
+Basically, most software in the world retrieves that information from a centralized timezone database.
+Which is currently maintained by one guy in California (well, kinda).
+It's a fascinating story, I don't have time to dive into it in this video, but there's a link in the description to an article on Medium if you want to read more about it.

+Now let's take a look at some examples of how to deal with timezones in Python.

 (show timezone examples - `datetime_tz.py`)